The Little App and The Big Store

 The app store had its moment.
 It helped people discover software.
 It made installing apps feel familiar.
 It gave users a place they understood.

-But over time, the store became more than a store.
+But over time, The Store has become more than a store.

 It became a surface people fight to appear on.